First day of issue: Philatelic covers

+Most modern first day covers are a type of philatelic cover— in other words, they are envelopes prepared with a stamp(s), addressed and sent through the mail delivery system with the intent of creating a collectible item.
+Information about philatelic covers is available online in catalogs and collector websites.

 Event covers

-Event covers, also known as commemorative covers, instead of marking the issuance of a stamp, commemorate events.
-A design on the left side of the envelope (a "cachet") explains the event or anniversary being celebrated.
-Ideally the stamp or stamps affixed relate to the event.
-Cancels are obtained either from the location (e.g., Cape Canaveral, Anytown) or, in the case of the United States, from the Postal Service's Cancellation Services unit in Kansas City.
+Event covers, also known as commemorative covers, are a closely related kind of philatelic covers to FDCs.
+Instead of marking the issuance of a stamp, these covers commemorate events in history or current events: an inauguration, a birthday, or a big or small a milestone of any kind.
+The cachet on these covers typically explains the event or anniversary being celebrated, and ideally the stamp or stamps affixed relate to the event.
+Cancels are obtained either from a relevant location (e.g., Cape Canaveral, Anytown) or, in the case of the United States, from the Postal Service's Cancellation Services unit in Kansas City.